2022 Missouri train derailment: Investigation

 The National Transportation Safety Board (NTSB) opened an investigation into the accident, dispatching a 16-member "go team", led by NTSB chair Jennifer Homendy, to the scene.
 The investigation gathered information from designated parties, including Amtrak, BNSF Railway (the owner of the tracks), and the Federal Railway Administration.
 As part of their investigation, the NTSB requested telemetry data and camera footage recorded by the Amtrak locomotive.

 The grade crossing in question had been identified as dangerous in 2019 because it lacked gates and lights; visibility was compromised by the angle of the intersection between the road and tracks as well as overgrown brush next to the road; and because road vehicles had to climb a steep embankment to cross the tracks.
 Weeks before the disaster, a farmer had posted to Facebook about the danger it posed.
 The farmer had met with all three Chariton County commissioners and a safety official from the Missouri Department of Transportation (MoDOT) at the crossing in March 2021.
 According to a lawsuit filed by the widow of the truck driver, standards and regulations from AREMA, AASHTO, and the State of Missouri require a more gradual approach so that the surface of the roadway is nearly the same level as the rail (±3–6 in above top of rail) at a point 30 ft from the outermost rail.
 The current recommendations from the Federal Highway Administration include keeping the angle of the intersection between road and tracks as perpendicular as possible to enhance the driver's view of the crossing and tracks, and minimizing changes in the roadway's vertical profile across the tracks.

 In addition, prior to the accident, MoDOT had announced plans to improve the railroad crossing by adding crossing gates and lights.
 BNSF officials told the Kansas City Star that MoDOT had not asked the railway to perform an official review of the crossing, which was required before any upgrades can be implemented.
 NTSB Chair Homendy stated the estimated $400,000 it would cost to upgrade the crossing would be the joint responsibility of Chariton County, which owns the road; the state of Missouri; and BNSF, which owns the tracks.
 She also cited a 1998 NTSB report which made a recommendation to develop in-vehicle warning systems which could have alerted the truck's driver to the train's approach had it been implemented.

+In the final report released in August 2023, the NTSB stated the dump track driver failed to stop at the crossing as legally required, indicating the driver likely did not see the approaching train.
+The NTSB found that railroad crossing design: the steepness of the railroad crossing; angle of intersection; and obstructing vegetation were factors that led to the driver's decision to cross without stopping.
+The slope of the railroad crossing was found to be 13 times steeper then recommended by the American Association of State Highway and Transportation Officials (AASHTO).
+Additionally the intersection was 30 degrees more than recommended by the AASHTO.